The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 Franchises are great for new brokerages or those that take on less experienced agents.

-When hiring potential agents, highlight the exposure and learning and development opportunities they will get.
+When hiring new agents emphasize the exposure and learning opportunities on offer.
 This will allow you to offer lower commission rates.

-Does Brokerage Size Impact Real Estate Agent Commission Structure?
+Does Brokerage Size Impact Real Estate Agent Commission Structures?

-Yes it does.
-Real estate teams at large brokerages have a very different set of priorities to real estate teams at smaller ones.
+Yes, it does.
+Real estate teams at large brokerages have a very different set of priorities than real estate teams at smaller ones.

-As a rule of thumb, the more back-office support your agents get from transaction coordinators and admins, the more your agents pay—either via fees or lower commission.
+As a rule of thumb, the more back-office support your agents get from transaction coordinators and admins, the more your agents pay—either via fees or lower commission earnings.

-Agents with less support get more commission because they have to spend more time generating leads.
+Agents with less support earn higher commission because they have to spend more time generating leads and have additional expenses to cover.

 Traditional small real estate team